score-spec/docs/content/en/docs/environment variables/environment-variables-helm.md

 ---
-title: "Set environment variables in score-helm"
+title: "Pass dynamic environment-specific configurations in score-helm"
 linkTitle: "score-helm"
 weight: 5
 description: >
     This section describes how to pass dynamic environment-specific configuration to the Workload during deployment.
 ---

-## Substitute environment variables
+## Substitute environment configurations

-To substitute environment variables, declare an environment variable in your `score.yaml` file.
+To use environment configurations, declare your variable names in your `score.yaml` file.

-In the following example, the `FRIEND` property sources its value from the `NAME` property in the `resources` section.
+In the following example, the `FRIEND` variable sources its value from the `NAME` property in the `resources` section.

 - `NAME`